UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 PETA, our supporters, and the public have persuaded nearly every major airline in the world to stop transporting monkeys to laboratories, yet it appears that Wamos Air is involved in the cruel trade in primates for experimentation.

 Every year, thousands of monkeys are transported to the U.S. to be imprisoned in laboratories and tormented in experiments in which they’re often cut open, poisoned, crippled, addicted to drugs, shocked, and killed.
-These sensitive individuals are bred in captivity on cramped, squalid factory farms.
-Their parents and grandparents were torn away from their families and homes in nature and traumatized again when their babies were snatched out of their arms at the breeding farms.
-When it’s time to be shipped off to certain torment and excruciating pain in a laboratory, the monkeys are crammed into small wooden crates and transported in the dark and terrifying cargo holds of planes for as long as 30 hours.
+These sensitive individuals are bred in captivity on squalid factory farms.
+Their parents and grandparents were torn away from their families and homes in nature and traumatized again when their babies were snatched away from them on the breeding farms.
+When it’s time to be shipped off to endure certain torment and excruciating pain in a laboratory, the monkeys are crammed into small wooden crates and transported in the dark and terrifying cargo holds of planes for as long as 30 hours.
 Once they arrive in the U.S., these sensitive monkeys wait in fear until they’re loaded into trucks and transported to infamous facilities like Covance (now part of Envigo), which reportedly bought the shipment of 720 monkeys that arrived on Friday.

-Please write to Wamos Air and Royal Caribbean and ask them not to send monkeys to laboratories or be involved in this cruel industry in any way.
-The airline and its investors should join other industry leaders that prohibit shipments of primates destined for laboratories and laboratory suppliers.
+Please write to Wamos Air and Royal Caribbean and ask them not to send monkeys to laboratories or be involved in this cruel industry in any other way.
+The airline and its investors should join other industry leaders in prohibiting shipments of primates destined for laboratories and laboratory suppliers.

 You’re welcome to use our template letter, but putting your subject line and message into your own words will help draw attention to your e-mail.